Bobby Seale: Early life

-Bobby Seale was born in Dallas, Texas, to George Seale, a carpenter, and Thelma Seale (née Traylor), a homemaker.
+Bobby Seale was born in Dallas, Texas, to George Seale, a carpenter, and Thelma (née Traylor), a homemaker.
 The Seale family lived in poverty during most of his early life.
 After moving around Texas, first to Dallas, then to San Antonio, and Port Arthur, Seale's family relocated to Codornices Village in Berkeley, California, during the Great Migration when he was eight years old.

 Seale attended Berkeley High School.
 He dropped out in 1955 and joined the United States Air Force.
 Three years later, a court martial convicted him of fighting with a commanding officer at Ellsworth Air Force Base in South Dakota, resulting in a bad conduct discharge.

 Seale subsequently worked as a sheet metal mechanic for aerospace plants while studying for his high school diploma at night.
 "I worked in every major aircraft plant and aircraft corporation, even those with government contracts.
 I was a top-flight sheet-metal mechanic".
 After earning his high school diploma, Seale attended Merritt Community College where he studied engineering and politics until 1962.

 While at college, Bobby Seale joined the Afro-American Association (AAA), a group on the campus devoted to self-education about African and African-American history, along with conversations about philosophy, religion, economics, and politics, including aspects of black separatism.
 "I wanted to be an engineer when I went to college, but I got shifted right away since I became interested in American Black History and trying to solve some of the problems."
-Through the AAA group, Seale met Huey P. Newton.
+Through the AAA group, Seale met Huey P. Newton for the first time.

 In June 1966, Seale began working at the North Oakland Neighborhood Anti-Poverty Center in its summer youth program.
 Seale's objective was to teach the youth in the program Black American History and encourage their responsibility toward the people in their communities.
 While working in the program, Seale met Bobby Hutton, who later became the first recruited member of the Black Panther Party.

 Seale married Artie McMillan.
 They had a son, Malik Nkrumah Stagolee Seale.